yaroslaff/evalidate/README.md

 a+b-100
 ```

-Evalidate is fastest among all (known to me) secure eval pythong modules.
+Evalidate is fastest among all (known to me) secure eval python modules.

 ## Install